 Want to know what’s even weirder?

 3. Gandhi does not even support “Hate the sin, love the sinner.”
-Gandhi, the one who said it, does not support it.
-Because here’s what he actually wrote (in his 1929 autobiography).
+Here’s what he actually wrote (in his 1929 autobiography).
 “Hate the sin and not the sinner is a precept which though easy enough to understand is rarely practiced, and that is why the poison of hatred spreads in the world.”

 Ah.
-Gandhi is not endorsing this position but saying it’s impossible to carry off!
+Gandhi is not endorsing this position but saying it’s impossible to do!
 And so it is.

 Ask anyone on the receiving end of being loved while their sin is hated.
 They will tell you it’s the same as being hated – for the exact reasons Gandhi wrote: because it’s virtually impossible to love someone but hate their sin.